-Proper diet, exercise, and regular visits to the vet are the keys to a healthy dog.
-You should also familiarize yourself with any possible health issues that your Aussie red merle may face.
+Proper diet, exercise, and visits to the vet are the keys to a healthy dog.
+You should also familiarize yourself with any possible health issues your Aussie red merle may face

 Health Issues Related to the Double Merle Breed

-As I mentioned before, the result of breeding merle Aussies is double merle offspring that have many physical complications.
-Studies have shown that these double merles are more prone to certain health issues such as:
+As I mentioned before, the result of breeding merle Aussies is double merle offspring with many physical complications.
+Studies have shown that these double merles are more prone to specific health issues, such as: